airgproducts/pyfoil/README.md

 # pyfoil

-*A library to read, create, modify and analyse airfoils in Python*
+*A library to read, create, modify and analyze airfoils in Python*

 ## features